tappeddev/api_provider/README.md

    # ✅ Testing / Mocking an `ApiProvider`

    The slim interface of `ApiProvider` makes mocking really easy.
-You can simply implement the `ApiProvider` interface, implement the `request` method and returns whatever you need in your use case.
+You can simply implement the `ApiProvider` interface, implement the `request` method and return whatever you need in your use case.

-   Besides that we provide a powerful mocking implementation out of the Box!
+   Besides that we provide a powerful mocking implementation out of the box.

-   Use `MockApiProvider` and configure it using the builder!
+   Use `MockApiProvider` and configure it using the builder:

    ```dart
 final apiProvider = MockApiProvider((builder) {